GOVTNZ/silverstripe-php/README.md

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/govtnz/silverstripe-php/issues).
+If you have any problems or questions about this image, please contact us through a [GitHub issue](https://github.com/govtnz/silverstripe-php/issues).

 ## Contributing